DreaTR/demo/Dokument/README.md

 ## Tests
 The project also includes two test cases to verify proper functionality of the database and Kafka Server class.
-The tests are contained in the DatabaseTest and KafkaServerTest class and use the JUnit 5 framework.
-To run the tests, JUnit 5 must be properly configured in the project and then run the test methods in the DatabaseTest class.
+The tests are contained in the DatabaseTest (Demo package ) and KafkaTest (DemoNewRootProd package).
+The test classes use the JUnit 5 framework.
+To run the tests, JUnit 5 must be properly configured in the project and then run the test methods in the DatabaseTest and KafkaTest class.